 The International Society for Environmentally Acquired Illness (ISEAI)

-Restoring health to individuals with environmentally acquired illnesses through clinical practice, education, and research.
+To reduce the human suffering caused by environmentally acquired illnesses through clinical practice, education, and research.

 Membership Ethics Policy